-In 2021, a total of 38,638 applications for international protection were lodged in Austria.
-This marks a sharp increase of 161,51 % compared to 2020, where only 14,192 applications were lodged partly due to COVID-19.
-After three years of very low numbers in the context of the pandemic, the numbers of applications almost reached the level of 2016 (42,285).
-However, 2021 has also seen a record number of discontinued cases (7,932) most likely due to onward movement of the applicants to other countries.
+In 2022, a total of 108,781 applications for international protection were lodged in Austria.
+This marks a sharp increase of 172 % compared to 2021, where 39,930 applications were lodged.
+In 2021, after three years of very low numbers in the context of the pandemic, the numbers of applications almost reached the level of 2016 (42,285).
+The even higher increase in 2022 has been accompanied by a record number of discontinued cases (42,549) most likely due to onward movement of the applicants to other countries.

-Despite the COVID-19, the BFA never suspended its activities during the pandemic.
-Rather, it reduced its activities.
-During the first months of the pandemic from March to May 2020, only a few interviews were conducted and the offices were not open to public, except for applicants for international protection.
+Despite COVID-19, the BFA never suspended its activities completely during the pandemic.
+During the first months of the pandemic from March to May 2020, only a few interviews were conducted, and the offices were only open for applicants for international protection.
 Some measures were upheld throughout 2021 such as quarantine procedures when necessary, and there was some delay concerning the first interview.
-The main EAST in Traiskirchen was put under quarantine from 24 March to 13 April 2020, meaning that people entering the EAST were not allowed to leave until the end of the quarantine.
-It took some time to establish a system for newly arrived asylum seekers, but no particular issues were reported in 2021.
-In the meantime, many federal accommodation facilities were put under quarantine when new cases of COVID-19 were detected resulting in the deprivation of liberty of all inhabitants of the camps during this time.
-The Constitutional Court declared the regulation which prohibited the asylum seekers to leave the camp for several weeks as unlawful.
-Following a complaint of two inhabitants the Constitutional Court lifted up a decision of an Administrative Court which had rejected their complaint against a general prohibition for everyone inside the camp (regardless of whether the persons were infected or not) and found that it was disproportionate.
+Several federal accommodation facilities were put under quarantine when new cases of COVID-19 were detected resulting in the deprivation of liberty of all inhabitants of the camps during this time.
+The Constitutional Court declared the regulation which prohibited the asylum seekers to leave the camp for several weeks as unlawful and found it disproportionate.

 Article 17 (2) AsylG in connection Article 43 (1) BFA-VG